 Sailing in Turkey

-This is the story of Neil and Yvonne Armitage, a couple of New Zealanders in their sixties who, in 2012 broke — again ! — from their own conventions to experience a full month sailing adventure in Greece.
-Also have a look at their previous yacht charter (1), sailing (2) and yachting (3) adventures (4) in the Greek islands (5) as well as Logbook: Sailing in Greece
+This is the logbook of Neil and Yvonne Armitage, a couple of New Zealanders in their sixties who, in 2022 broke – for the third time – from their own conventions to experience a longer-than-a-month yacht charters and sailing holiday, now for the first time in Turkey.

 Sunday 3rd June around mid afternoon the shuttle dropped us off outside Bodrum Milta Marina where we made our way to Pontoon C and met staff from the yacht charter company who showed us aboard Papalagi, our home for the next 4 weeks.
 The journey from New Zealand had gone without a hitch, the flights had been comfortable as was the transit in Singapore, the shuttle was there to met us when we arrived at Bodrum airport and the temperature was in the high 20's, wonderful.
 But it had taken 38 hours and we were tired, actually quite whacked.